trr266/carbonfood/README.md

 # RSTUDIO_PANDOC to whatever it points to from within RStudio (run
 # Sys.getenv("RSTUDIO_PANDOC")' from within the R console to find out)
 ```

+**Recreating the analysis**

+Run `make all` either via the terminal or, if you are using RStudio, by identifying the 'Build All' button in the 'Build' tab (normally in the upper right quadrant of the RStudio screen).
+It will start the build process and source several R code files, generating our samples in the `data/generated` folder and (partly zipped) analysis output in the `output` folder.
+Please note: Rerunning the power simulation and the researcher degree of freedom analysis would take several hours.
+To cut down on this, `make all` uses static versions of these data files (stored in `static`).
+If you want to reproduce these files, you need to run `make dist-clean`, followed by `make all`.
+You can also just reproduce subsets of the analysis by running `make power`, `make findings`, or `make rdf`.

+**Running the researcher degree of freedom dashboard locally**

+Eexecute `Rscript code/R/rdf_display.R` from your local terminal (not from the R console).
+If you are running this from within a container Visual Studio Code will ask you for permission to open a port and show the output in your browser.
+It is safe to say "yes".

 ### Disclaimer